 Declaring the Major and Undergraduate Advising

-Students can declare economics as a major at the economics department office in HSS 142.
-The department requires that all majors meet with an advisor each spring.
-Advisors counsel students on the selection of economics courses, as well as GE requirements and other courses in the University.
-Students who do not see an advisor will not be able to register for the fall semester.
+Students can declare economics as a major by submitting an online request.
+The department requires that all majors meet with an Economics advisor each fall.
+Advisors counsel students on the selection of Economics courses.
+It is recommended that students also meet an undergraduate advisor in the Student Success center to review their GE and other university requirements.
+Students who do not complete mandatory advising will not be able to register for the spring semester.

 - ECON 690GW is the capstone course and must be taken in the senior year.